 Although it may look cool to you, ask yourself, are you your target market?
 If not, who is?
 What do they tend to gravitate toward?
 Is your customer health conscious?
 Or on a mission to save the environment?
 How old are they?
 What is their demeanor?
 Are they attracted to loud aggressive brands or more grassroots brands?
 Without laying the groundwork, your designer has nothing to go on.

-Branding Mistake #2 A busy Logo
+Branding Mistake #3: A confusing logo

 One of our clients was getting ready to launch a brand new tattoo aftercare product.
 When they came to us, they were adamant that they wanted a tattoo gun in their logo.
 They had made some sketches of the ideas they had that included the gun.
 Their intricate design sketch was going to make an incredible logo!
 But to the trained eye, this logo was too busy.
 Once it was shrunk down to a small enough size to go onto a product label (we call this the dime test), it would be unreadable.